 What if the cure for cancer has already been discovered and is hidden in millions of research documents?
-Amplion utilizes artificial intelligence techniques to extract and synthesize biological information related to disease to drive advances in the development of precision medications.
-Amplion utilizes artificial intelligence (deep learning) techniques to build expert machine reading models to extract scientific, regulatory and commercial information pertaining to the relationship between biomarkers and disease.
+Amplion utilizes artificial intelligence techniques to extract and synthesize biological information to drive advances in the development of precision medications.
+Amplion uses deep learning to build expert machine reading models to extract scientific, regulatory and commercial information pertaining to the relationship between biomarkers and disease.

 Matthew Johnson, General Manager & Executive Officer

 APDM Wearable Technologies is a sensor-based solution for measuring functional movement of patients with movement disorders.
-Our technology is being used by researchers, clinicians, and pharmaceutical companies to more precisely track a patient’s response to intervention, with the goal of creating a healthcare system that is customized to each patient.
-Our research-grade sensors and sophisticated algorithms are designed to enhance the efficiency of healthcare delivery and personalize treatments.
-We have three software platforms: “Motion Studio” provides access to raw data, “Mobility Lab” generates outcome measures for gait and balance analysis and “Moveo Explorer” produces full-body kinematic data.
+The technology is being used by researchers, clinicians and pharmaceutical companies to more precisely track a patient’s response to intervention, with the goal of creating a healthcare system that is customized to each patient.
+APDM has three software platforms: “Motion Studio,” which provides access to raw data; “Mobility Lab,” which generates outcome measures for gait and balance analysis; and “Moveo Explorer,” which produces full-body kinematic data.